 Caroline Kennedy (USA)

 Born 1957.
 Ms. Kennedy served as the first female U.S. Ambassador to Japan from 2013 to 2017.
-She is the Honorary President of the John F. Kennedy Library Foundation and Director of the United States-Japan Foundation.
+She is the Honorary President of the John F. Kennedy Library Foundation.
 She holds a BA in Fine Arts from Harvard University and a JD from Columbia Law School.
 She served as International Advisor from November 2018 to August 2021.

 Amintore Fanfani (Italy) 1908-1999